Grendel-Zolga/Tokyo-Xanadu-EX-Button-Prompts/README.md

-# **Tokyo Xanadu PS4 Button Prompts**
+# **Tokyo Xanadu EX+ PS4 Button Prompts**
-This mod **Requires** the installation of Admiral Curtiss' Senpatcher at https://github.com/AdmiralCurtiss/SenPatcher/releases once you have Senpatcher, to install it, simply drop the .P3A archive into the mods folder in the game's dirctory.
+This mod **Requires** the installation of Admiral Curtiss' [Senpatcher](https://github.com/AdmiralCurtiss/SenPatcher/releases).
+After you have Senpatcher installed, to add the mod, simply drop the .P3A archive into the mods folder in the game's dirctory.